StL3wi/CalendarRacingService/README.md

 # Calendar Racing Service

-A disocrd bot that syncs with a google calendar to create discord events and threads
+A disocrd bot that syncs with a google calendar to create discord events and threads This is a work in progress.
+The bot does work, but there are some bugs and features that I want to add.
+I am open to suggestions and pull requests.
+I have been working on this bot for over a year with different improvements and features with each version.
+There used to be a version with SQL, but I have since moved to using JSON files for the events as I found it might be easier for each user to work with.

+# Future Features
+- Future Admin DM Commands;
+	1) !EndAll - Ends all events
+	2) !CloseAll - closes all open threads
+	3) !AddEvent - Adds event to the google calendar
+	4) !RemoveEvent - Removes event from the google calendar
+	5) !EditEvent - Edits event in the google calendar

+- Future Admin commands;
+	1) !end - Ends the current event
+	2) !close - closes the current thread
+	*These are in the work as of 5/12*

+- Future User Commands;
+	1) !Info - Returns information about the event
+	2) !IntrestedAll - adds the user to the config.json file under the TaggedUsers list to always be tagged in all future events 2a) The bot will return a message confirming the users dicision, as this may be alot of pings 2b) !NotIntrestedAll - removes the user from the config.json file under the TaggedUsers list to always be tagged in all future events
+	3) !Upcoming - returns a list of all upcoming events (Range will be set in the config.json file)

+- Future improvements;
+	1) improve and implement serilog logging
+	2) Improve and implement the console to be more user friendly

+- Future general use features;
+	1) Debug mode - adds more debugging to the console.
+Saves all logs to a file, and allows the user to test features on a different server
+	2) ResetOnRestart - the bot will delete all json files for the calendar events and start fresh
+	3) DebugLogging - the bot will will log extra events to the console and to a file.

 ## Feature List
 - Automatically creates Discord events from Google Calendar